 Set against a hillside above the beach in a quiet cul-de-sac, this has airy suites in subtle shades, overlooking the sea and the Outeniqua Mountains.
 Alida and Noel Hudson are attentive hosts, who will happily fill you in on local history over their leisurely breakfasts.
 Restaurants and shops are just down the road.

-Built on the rocks below St Blaize Lighthouse, the Point has 49 rooms and suites in shades of sand and sea, all with great ocean views.
+Built on the rocks below St Blaize Lighthouse, this Mossel Bay hotel has 49 rooms and suites in shades of sand and sea, all with great ocean views.
 Climb the steps of the lighthouse (open for visits April to October, and other times by appointment), and swim in the tidal pool.
 Then get pampered in the Nirvana Spa before tucking into a steak or a lamb curry in the Lighthouse Restaurant.

 This quirky family-run hotel reflects the love, care and colourful tastes of the Clayphans, who named it for grandmother, Betty.
 Her love of fine China teacups and baking is reflected in the pretty china, cake stands and silver teapots used today by granddaughter Daisy, a passionate cook with a culinary arts degree.
 Breakfasts are legendary, and afternoon teas and three-course dinners are available on request.